What is Hypoglycemia Unawareness? (Unabridged)

 So how do we reconcile this, and balance the goal of euglycemia with the added goal of improving or maintaining our hyposensitivity and avoiding severe hypoglycemia?

 The data supports this!
-In one study, CGM use identified unrecognized hypoglycemia in 60% of patients, with almost 75% of those episodes happening at night!
-Another study showed that compared to fingersticks alone, CGM use reduced time spent in hypoglycemia from 11.4% to 6.8%, and when a hypoglycemic episode did occur, they were not nearly as severe.
+In one study, CGM use identified unrecognized hypoglycemia in 60 percent of patients, with almost 75 percent of those episodes happening at night!
+Another study showed that compared to fingersticks alone, CGM use reduced time spent in hypoglycemia from 11.4 percent to 6.8 percent, and when a hypoglycemic episode did occur, they were not nearly as severe.
 Finally, a 2017 study showed that in T1Ds who experienced frequent hypoglycemia, use of a CGM for up to 18 months improved awareness of hypoglycemia AND reduced the number of hypoglycemic episodes.
 More on this study in a minute.

 The American Association of Clinical Endocrinologists (AACE), the American College of Endocrinology, and the American Diabetes Association have all released recent position statements recommending CGM use in patients with T1D who have hypoglycemia unawareness, or severe or frequent hypoglycemic episodes.

 Unfortunately, CGM use is still a privilege that remains unavailable to many people.
 However, while it seems intuitive that CGMs help, the authors of some of these studies have remarked that it’s unclear how much of the decreased incidence (and therefore increased awareness) of lows is due to the fact that the study participants were wearing CGMs, and how much is simply due to the fact that by enrolling in these studies they were receiving a lot more intensive and frequent multidisciplinary support from physicians, diabetes educators, counselors and other clinical staff.